-Laboratory tests are also of little use in the diagnosis of blepharospasm.
+Laboratory tests are also of little use in the diagnosis of Blepharospasm.

-A panel of neurologists and ophthalmologists has evaluated the clinical features associated with blepharospasm.
+A panel of neurologists and ophthalmologists has evaluated the clinical features associated with Blepharospasm.
 From the evaluation, guidelines were established to help doctors diagnose Blepharospasm.

-There is no known cure for Blepharospasm, but in most cases, it does not affect a person’s ability to live a full life.
+There is no known cure for Blepharospasm, but in most cases, it does not affect a person’s ability to live a whole life.
 Most people with this condition can develop forms of coping, combining treatments such as Botox and emotional support.

 Treatment and Prognosis of Blepharospasm

-Each case of blepharospasm is different depending on the underlying cause.
+Each case of Blepharospasm is different depending on the underlying cause.
 A doctor will help determine the best possible Blepharospasm treatment based on that underlying cause.

-For example, if an eye trauma is part of the problem, treatment with Blepharospasm is likely to be different from the treatment prescribed for someone who has Tourette’s syndrome or some other type of health disorder.
+For example, if an eye trauma is part of the problem, treatment with Blepharospasm is likely different from the treatment prescribed for someone who has Tourette’s syndrome or some other type of health disorder.